Features of ado toys

 Again, there were two main changes.
 First, the colours: they initially became lighter, but around 1955 many cars were finished with a clear varnish.
 Second, the shape of the cabins changed.
 The angled, protruding hoods were replaced with flat fronts, and square windows made way for round ones.

 Ado toys are special, but they are still toys and were made to be played with.
-After years of fun, many were damaged and ended up in attics or garden sheds.
+After years of fun, many were damaged and ended up in attics.
 Signs of wear are part of their authenticity.
-Here you will discover what materials were used, and how they hold up after more than 90 years.
+Below you will discover what materials were used, and how they hold up after more than 90 years of play.

 Timber and paint, splinters and scratches

-Ado toys were made using both solid wood and plywood, supplied by the Utrecht-based firm Jongeneel.
-After sawing, sanding, and assembling, the toys were painted with glossy Japan lacquers from the company Varossieau & Cie.
+Ado toys were made using both solid wood and plywood.
+After sawing, sanding, and assembling, the toys were painted with glossy Japan lacquers.
 This incredibly strong, poison-free lacquer was applied with a spray gun.
 Details were added by hand with a pencil, and text was stenciled using a metal template.

 Worn marks

 Marks on the same model car or block cart can look completely different today.
 They have worn differently over the years, and parts of the top layer may be missing.
-Compare the first two badges used (cream-coloured/white and black) to see the difference.
+Compare the first two badges used to see the difference.

 Wheels and tires